-- Flannel loves to shrink, so I try to remember to use hot water and a hot dryer when pre-treating.
-That way my normal cooler laundry temps won't cause more shrinkage down the road.
+Flannel loves to shrink, so use hot water and a hot dryer when pre-treating.
+That way your normal, cooler laundry temps won't cause more shrinkage down the road.
 Same goes for knits — you can pre-treat them just like flannels until they're constructed.
 Then you'll want to keep them out of the dryer, only tossing 'em in for a few minutes to remove wrinkles and excess moisture.

 Wash away!
 Linen will soften up after laundering, so you can freely toss the yardage and the finished garments into both a hot bath and a hot dryer.